balena-os/takeover/README.md

 Brownfield device migration using *takeover* strategy.

+**PLEASE NOTE**: This repo is currenly deprecated and under limited maintenance.
+We are working on a new migrator for Linux and potentially Windows devices.
+If you have a usecase for the migrator and need support or have additional questions, please contact solutions@balena.io.

 **Warning**: The *takeover* command will attempt to install balena-os over your existing operating system.
 Make sure you do not accidentally call the command on the wrong host and test your setup before migrating a host.